ddionisio/MateAnimator/README.md

 Import/Export, Code Generator are currently disabled.

+###Dependencies###
+* HOTween v1.3.380

 Updates
 =======
 ### Update 2 ###
 * Added Mate Animator track.
 Now you can play animations in your animation, while you animate.
 Useful for choreography and ensuring timing between multiple animations on the scene.
+Note: Currently doesn't execute event and trigger tracks.
 * Fixes with null exceptions here and there.
 ### Update 1 ###
 * Undo/Redo reworked and changed to comply with Unity 4.3